Do Money Trees Like Coffee Grounds? (+How To Use It Correctly)

 - Repot your money tree using well-draining soil and a pot with proper working drainage holes.

-- Keep the plant under bright indirect light so that the soil does not retain a lot of moisture.
+- Keep the plant under bright, indirect light so that the soil does not retain much moisture.

 - Use alkaline water drops to reduce the soil’s acidity in case you don’t want to report your plant.